miaoyanlearningcode/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

     3. Epoches: If learning rate is set to be very small, the epoches should increase so that the loss function can reach the minimum.
     4. batch_size: Since the number of classes is 43.
 If we still use 128 as batch_size, the training will take longer.
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

+    CNN working well is because the convolution layers can grab the key features from images and the features could be more complicated as adding more layers.
+The dropout can avoid overfitting.
+So the test accuracy can increase.

 If a well known architecture was chosen:
 * What architecture was chosen?

+    LeNet
 * Why did you believe it would be relevant to the traffic sign application?

+	Because LeNet works well in classifying numbers.
+It can grab the key features of images and classify them.
+And traffic sign classificaion is the similar problems but with more data and classes.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+    Training Accuracy:
+    Validation Accuracy:
+    Test Accuracy:

 ###Test a Model on New Images